mozilla/ecosystem-platform/docs/reference/team-processes/development-process.md

 ### New Features

-New features are expected to be described thoroughly in an Epic with a description, acceptance criteria, and eventually supporting Tasks filed under it.
+New features are expected to be described thoroughly in an Epic with a description, acceptance criteria, risks, measures of success, and eventually supporting Tasks filed under it.

 ```mermaid
 graph TD